How Much Does a 5 Day Trip to Paris Cost? (2025 prices and data)

 With world-famous monuments, beautiful architecture, and delicious cuisine, there’s an undeniable allure that attracts people to the City of Lights.
 But Paris isn’t just the most visited city in Europe, it also happens to be one of the most expensive.

 Heading to Paris?
-Don’t miss our Paris Travel Guide, it has everything you need to plan the perfect trip!
+Don’t miss our FREE Paris Travel Guide, it has everything you need to plan the perfect trip!

 When calculating costs, we will be looking at airfare, accommodation, food, transportation, and activity prices.
-We’ll also share the costs in both Euros and Dollars, using the exchange rate of €1 = $1.10.
+We’ll also share the costs in both Euros and Dollars, using the exchange rate of €1 = $1.02.

 Airfare Costs: San Francisco to Paris